vernondcole/idstring/README.md

 It has been tested on Python 2.7 and Python 3.3.

+* 2018 Update: Sill works fine in Python 3.6.
+No issues have been filed, no bugs reported.

 It extends the built-in Unicode (str on Python 3) class using an __ADD__ method which accepts the integer ONE.
 Adding 1 to an instance of the class will generate a new instance with an incremented value (and a new checksum).